opensearch-project/skills-eval/DEVELOPER_GUIDE.md

 - The test cases can be written by hand, or generated using [self-instruct](https://arxiv.org/pdf/2212.10560.pdf), or any other methods.
 - The expected results should be manually approved by human.

 The testing framework supports time substitution for test cases that may ask questions related to relative time.
-Time values can be substituted with natural language time descriptors wrapped in between double curly brackets `{{}}`, like [Mustache template syntax](https://mustache.github.io/).
+Time values can be substituted with natural language time descriptors wrapped in the following: `${{}}`, similar to [Mustache template syntax](https://mustache.github.io/).
 For example, [`search_alerts_tests.jsonl`](https://github.com/opensearch-project/skills-eval/blob/main/src/tests/alerts/specs/search_alerts_tests.jsonl#L3) contains the following test.
 ```
 {"id":"B_aIDTWPmk0VnO1bfFfNk","clusterStateId":"alerting","question":"Have any alerts been acknowledged in the last 3 days?","expectedAnswer":"Yes, 1 alert has been acknowledged in the last 3 days.
-The alert with ID GThUkYsB6jqYe1T0UOF3 was acknowledged on {{three days, five hours, 21 minutes, and 37 seconds ago}}."}
+The alert with ID GThUkYsB6jqYe1T0UOF3 was acknowledged on ${{three days, five hours, 21 minutes, and 37 seconds ago}}."}
 ```
-The test runner substitutes the enclosed string `{{three days, five hours, 21 minutes, and 37 seconds ago}}` for a `Date()` object relative to the time that the test is run, or a little over three days prior in this case.
+The test runner substitutes the enclosed string `${{three days, five hours, 21 minutes, and 37 seconds ago}}` for a `Date()` object relative to the time that the test is run, or a little over three days prior in this case. **The relative time description must be grammatically correct with an Oxford comma or in `xd xh xm xs` format.
+The natural language parser is [flaky](https://gist.github.com/sejli/bb9281d9ce9f12062a46aa39f200ba00) otherwise.**

 ### 2. Add the test runner